temujin9/mezovy/notes.md

 # Soon
 - Every PC should have a moment in the limelight
-  - Dylan confronts the mindfucked Abstemious, who wants to reabsorb him to recover his memories
+  - Jerry gets a better rematch against undead trio
+  - Nikita gets to lead an important military attack (final battle against The Queen)
   - Gahdri confirmed as Ipsissimus by Royal Wizards (maybe posthumously)
-  - Jerry gets a better rematch against undead trio
   - Yutch secure their conquests, either with hobgoblin or drow help, but can advance no further unless they pot-commit
-  - Nikita gets to lead an important military attack
-  - Ragnar - ???
-    - Asked him what he want from the endgame, fill in if he answers
-    - Otherwise just lots of opportunity for hideous headshots
-  - ~~Prolichica thieves guild gets fucked hard~~ What now?
   - Raag protects Hinntown, achieves success in business

+- Lord Hob and his control of the goblin gates
+  - The rebels can help The Queen discover the flower language insult now that it'd be a problem
+  - The Queen's treatment of Lord Hob and his subsequent hiding of things from her has helped rebels tremendously

 - What other plot beats are essential?
   - Mezovy surrenders the Uhlinberg lands to the hobgoblins, in exchange for aid against the Queen